tribshms/rtdocs/docs/_build/html/_sources/index.rst.txt

 - Soil moisture redistribution.
 - Topography-driven lateral fluxes in the vadose and groundtable zones.
 - Computes the radiation and energy balance.
-- Interception, evaporation and evpotrasnpiration.
+- Interception, evaporation and evapotranspiration.
 - Hydrologic and hydraulic routing.
 - other.